zdaoguang/zdaoguang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am working on task-oriented dialogue systems in [Meituan](https://about.meituan.com/en), which is China’s leading shopping platform for locally found consumer products and retail services.
-Before that, I graduated from [Department of Automation](https://www.au.tsinghua.edu.cn/), Tsinghua University with a bachelor's degree, and from the [Knowledge Computing Lab](https://se.pku.edu.cn/kcl/), Peking University with a Phd's degree, advised by Prof.[Ye Wei (叶蔚)](https://se.pku.edu.cn/kcl/weiye/).
-My research interest includes event extraction and dialogue systems.
-I have published several papers at the top conferences including ACL, SIGIR, EMNLP, NAACL, CIKM, etc.
+Glad to see you here.
+My name is Daoguang Zan, currently a Ph.D. student in [Institute of Software Chinese Academy of Sciences (ISCAS)](http://english.is.cas.cn/).
+My Ph.D. advisor is [Yongji Wang](https://www.researchgate.net/profile/Yongji-Wang-3).
+In the past few years, my reserach interest focuses on code generation powered by large language model (LLM).

 # 🔥 News
 - *2022.10*: &nbsp;🎉🎉 One paper is accepted by EMNLP 2022!
-The dataset and baselines are to be released soon.
-- *2022.08*: &nbsp;🎉🎉 Two papers are accepted by Coling 2022!
+- *2022.06*: &nbsp;🎉🎉 One papers are accepted by IJCAI 2022!
-- *2022.05*: &nbsp;🎉🎉 One paper is accepted by SIGIR 2022!

 # 📝 Publications